If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 6. Fit for the weather/temperature

-Think through if you are likely to use the costume in a warm or a cool place and buy an appropriate costume.
+Think through if you are likely to use the costume in a warm or cool place and buy an appropriate costume.

 7. Alternative clothing that fits the party